About Oxfordshire Wills Collection 1516-1857

 Where are the original documents located?The original records were transferred to Oxfordshire Record Office (www.oxfordshire.gov.uk/oxfordshirehistory) from the Bodleian Library in March 1984, with all the other non-probate records of Oxford diocese and archdeaconry and of Oxfordshire peculiars which had been accumulating in the Bodleian ever since 1878.
 Almost all of these probate records had originally been housed in the diocesan and archidiaconal registries in Oxford, until they were moved to the Principal Probate Registry at Somerset House in 1858 in accordance with the Courts of Probate Act of 1857.
 They were transferred to the Bodleian from the Principal Probate Registry to be re-united with the other local ecclesiastical records, the Oxford consistory and archdeaconry series in 1955 and those of the peculiars in 1957.
 The latest filed wills and administration bonds of all these courts, that is those of the period 1801 to 1857, were held in the Oxford District Probate Registry, not at Somerset House, and they had similarly been transferred to the Bodleian in 1955 and 1957 from that District Registry.

-Where do I go from here?When you find an entry in the index the first step is to obtain the document (see www.oxfordshire.gov.uk/oxfordshirehistory).
-The next step is to write a summary, often called an abstract, of the pertinent facts.
+Where do I go from here?Once you have access to the original document, the next step is to write a summary, often called an abstract, of the pertinent facts.
 The list above of what you may find in wills is one sort of list of what to write down, but you need to make sure you also include these points:

 Questions such as these can help you make practical use of what a will reveals.